How and when to publish a blog.

 - they routinely get more traffic than newsletters

-- users can sign up for updates in different ways (eg email, atom feed)
+- users can sign up for email updates

 Getting and managing a blog